yinzhaoting/yinzhaoting/README.md

-- 👋 Hi, I’m @yinzhaoting
+- 👋 Hi, I’m @YZT
-- 👀 I’m interested in ...
+- 👀 I’m interested in basketball and code
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python and bioinformatics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on RNA/DNA/collaborate site prediction
-- 📫 How to reach me ...
+- 📫 How to reach me 1132016386@qq.com

 <!---
 yinzhaoting/yinzhaoting is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.